Masih-Saldanha/Arara-Back-End/README.md

 ## Description

-This is the back-end of the application Certi Amazônina Chat.
+This is the back-end of the application Certi Amazônia Chat.

 ## Database deploy link